MRes Cardiovascular Medicine: From Molecules to Man course structure information

 Module Leader - Dr. Heather Wilson

-The module incorporates a laboratory experience; students will gain hands-on experience of cell biology methods that we use to understand vascular biology function.
-There is a strong emphasis on using experimental approaches to test hypotheses and an ability to apply background knowledge to assess experimental results.
+The module also incorporates bioinformatics training and analysis experience; you will receive “beginners" training in informatics analysis of immune cell expression changes associated with atherosclerosis in cardiovascular disease.
+There is a strong emphasis on using experimental data analysis approaches to test hypotheses and an ability to apply background knowledge to assess results from this analysis.

-You will be given lectures, take part in tutorials and carry out practical laboratory work.
+You will be given lectures and training, take part in tutorials and carry out practical laboratory work.